jonathanhines/midtown/about.markdown

 I am a **Cognitive Behavioral Therapist (CBT)**, and integrate techniques from **Mindfulness Therapy, Dialectical Behavioral Therapy (DBT), MultiSystemic Therapy (MST), Attachment & Family Systems Therapies, and trauma informed care**.
 I earned my Bachelors of Art & Science from McMaster University, my Masters in Social Work from Wilfred Laurier University for which I received Social Science and Humanities Research Council, SSHRC, recognition, and have extensive postgraduate training and clinical experience in community and hospital treatment.

 Lastly, I’m an **outdoor enthusiast and I love to bike**.
 My biking addiction started in my 30s just as I was recovering from an illness that left me virtually bedridden for months and exhausted my endocrine system.
-By God’s grace and with the help of medical providers, friends, family, prayer and my Christian community, I recovered... slowly.
+By God’s grace and under the care of medical providers, friends and family, I recovered... slowly.
 During that time, I learned about the mind-body connection and also that weakness and dependence needn’t be feared.
 Biking reminds me of all that.
-You’ll find me cycling around K-W, spring, summer, fall and winter.
+You’ll find me cycling around Kitchener-Waterloo, spring, summer, fall and winter.

 ## About the Midtown Community